Follow these simple steps for a greener, healthier lawn next spring!

 Core aeration alleviates compaction, encourages the uptake of nutrients and oxygen and helps to breakdown thatch.
 It is recommended to core aerate cool season turf species in the fall and warm season grasses in the spring.
 An excellent time to overseed is directly after aeration.

 September and October are the best months to control perennial broadleaf weeds like dandelions, creeping Charlie, and clover.
 Consider removing weeds by hand making sure to remove the entire root or consider spot treating with an herbicide.
 If overseeding in the fall, most herbicides cannot be applied within 6-8 weeks of putting down seed.
-Be sure to read all herbicide labels carefully.

 Browse our list of articles for more Fall lawn and gardening tips.